lemmyg/t2-apple-audio-dsp/README.md

 First follow [t2-audio](https://wiki.t2linux.org/guides/audio-config) instructions and install pipewire.

 Once the audio is working, you can install the FIRs config in your system.
-Note that this configuration has been tested on Ubuntu 22.04 and 22.10.
+Note that this configuration has only been tested on Ubuntu 25.04
-For Ubuntu user, 22.10 is recommended as Pipewire is properly integrated.

 ### 1a - Ubuntu

-Due missing lv2 support in Ubuntu Pipewire packages, we need to use Debian packages:
+This configuration was tested with the default Ubuntu pipewire packages, however some plugins are needed

 https://bugs.launchpad.net/ubuntu/+source/pipewire/+bug/2054223